 Social media plays a central role in the daily lives of over 5 billion internet users, or 66% of the global population, influencing behaviors and consumer trends.
-From Generation X-Y to Generation Z, cosmetic brands and influencers have embraced digital communication to reach their target audience, particularly younger demographics, through platforms such as Instagram and TikTok.
+From Generation X-Y to Generation Z, cosmetic brands and influencers have embraced digital communication to reach their target audience, particularly younger demographics, through platforms such as Instagram and blindness," and "cortisol face" emerge daily, driven by viral hashtags, massive engagement, and millions of videos.

 Launched in 2016, TikTok has become the go-to platform for users aged 12-17, amassing over 1.5 billion users and 3.5 million downloads by 2024.
 Beyond entertainment, TikTok dictates major beauty trends.
-Concepts such as the "clean girl aesthetic," "blush blindness," and "cortisol
+Concepts such as the "clean girl aesthetic," "blush